ballerina-attic/ballerina-www/website/main-pages/docs/philosophy.md

             <div class="col-xs-12 col-sm-12 col-md-12 col-lg-12 cInnerPageContentCol">
                <p>The future apps we write increasingly depend upon programmable endpoints.
 The discipline of resilient communication between endpoints is integration.
 It is a domain of hard problems.
                </p>
                <p>Ballerina is a simple programming language whose syntax and runtime address the hard problems of integration.
-As a Turing complete language, Ballerina enables agility with edit, build, run cycles.
+As a Turing complete language, Ballerina enables agility with edit, build, and run cycles.
 Ballerina code is compiled into services that include transactions, embedded brokers and gateway runtimes.
                </p>
             </div>
          </div>